tabler/tabler/pages/_docs/breadcrumb.md

 ### Default markup

-The dividers are automatically created in the content of the `::before` pseudo-element of li tags.
+The dividers are automatically created in the content of the `:before` pseudo-element of li tags.
 You can inform the current page using the `active` modifier in a `li` tag.
 It will disable the navigation of inner links.

 {% example %}
 {% include ui/breadcrumb.html %}